Bassem-2000/OpenCV-Projects/README.md

 ## Feedback

-Can you please provide me with feedback on how I can improve myself and any ideas to improve the model, I am eager to receive any advice that can help me develop my skills.
+Can you please provide me with feedback on how I can improve myself and any ideas to improve the model, I am eager to receive any advice that can help me develop my skils.

 &nbsp;&nbsp;
 **Wish you a nice day :)**